LucidVR/opengloves-driver/README.md

 ## Currently supported:
 * Finger flexion tracking
-* Copy position from a controller
+* Positioning from a controller
 * Button and joystick inputs
 * Communication Protocols:
   - Serial over USB

+## Features that are almost certainly going to be supported:
+* Positioning from a tracker (If you have some available and don't mind running test driver builds, please do contact us!)
+* Communication Protocols:
+  - Bluetooth LE
+  - Single port serial

 ### Considered additions:
 * Finger splay tracking
-* Copy position from a tracker
 * Force feedback haptics
 * Communication Protocols:
-  - Bluetooth LE
   - 2.4ghz wifi
   - Single port serial
   - Hex compression for serial